If you are a software engineer, you can’t avoid distributed version control systems like git

 If QA finds an issue in internal testing, you will do the following:

-1. Create a temporary branch called patch-1.4.5 from the release branch.
+- Create a temporary branch called

-2. Commit changes to fix the issues that QA found.
+branch. - Commit changes to fix the issues that QA found.

-7. Repeat steps 1-6 until the app passes QA tests.
+branch and release the app to QA again. - Repeat steps 1-6 until the app passes QA tests.

 Solution for releasing a hotfix